vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 And accordingly, since His nature is play (krīd. ā) . . . (it is certain that) the activity of God is springing from play.
 And (His) activity, insomuch as this consists in pro claiming the doctrine, is for the sake of bestowing favour (anugraha).
 (Kaun. ḍinya ad PS 1.1)

 ∗ The first version of this article was published in Dijkstra, Jitse, Justin Kroesen, & Yme Kuiper (eds.), Myths, Martyrs, and Modernity.
-Studies in the History of Religions in Honour of Jan N. Bremmer.
+Studies in the History of Religions in Honour of Jan ṇBremmer.
 Brill, Leiden – Boston 2010. pp. 517–529.
 Numen Book Series.
 Studies in the History of Religions 127.

 1 Kaun. ḍinya ad PS 4.10: kuśikeśānasambandhāt.
 Cf. above, n.
 6 on p.
 529 and Bisschop 2006, 49 f.